HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 * Overhauled Kushan and Taiidan.
 These races were rushed into HWR at release, and repeatedly band-aided over the previous patches.
 All ship speeds, Hull, costs, Build Times, and research costs/times are now consistently translated into the HWR engine, with a robust design methodology.
 Kushan and Taiidan now feel much more like hw1 classic, while being better balanced against Hiigaran and Vaygr.
 * Adjusted Kushan/Taiidan harvesting so that harvesting for all four races is balanced at the 10, 20, and 30 minute marks.
 Previously hw1 was behind hw2 at 10mins, and ahead at 30minutes.
 Harvesting is also now better balanced on maps with different asteriod layouts.
 * Generally research costs have gone up, while research times have come down.
 This improves balance vs hw2 upgrade costs, while allowing hw1 to tech up faster, eliminating some pain points.
+* Non-attackable subsystem icons now appear in the UI for Kushan/Taiidan Motherships and Carriers after researching Fighter, Corvette, Frigate, and Capital Ship research.
--Adjusted base Hull to remove hidden armour modifiers from all ships other than frigates.
+* Removed hidden armour modifiers from all ships other than frigates.
 Relic only applied armour modifiers to frigates, however Gearbox used them sporadically on hw1 units.
-The ship Hull values listed below are the actual effective Hull.
 * Corvettes now move around their targets a lot more in combat (similar to hw1c).
 * Race specific unit abilities now perform closer to hw1c, details are below.
 * Many changes below are to make ships relatively similar to hw1c, while also providing for better balance vs hw2 races.

 **Scouts**
 * Cost 70->100
-* Speed 490->460
+* Speed 490->460 (All scouts are now slower to make scouting harder)
 * Speed burst ability duration 50->30
 Speed burst ability multiplier ?->?
 -Kushan and Taiidan Scouts are now balanced, previously Kushan would always win.
 (Not intended)